The innate immune system has a number of first line barriers to infection that are in place to prevent the entry and growth of pathogens.

 Meningitis

-Meningitis is an acute infection of the protective membranes covering the brain and spinal cord – the meninges.
-It can the result of either a bacterial or viral infection, although the majority are viral cases.
-The main pathogen responsible for bacterial infections is Neisseria meningitidis.
-The most common symptoms are:
+Meningitis is an acute infection of the protective membranes covering the brain and spinal cord.
+In other words, it describes inflammation of the meninges.
+It can result from a bacterial or viral infection.
+Although the majority are viral cases, the most common bacterial agent is Neisseria meningitidis.
+Symptoms include:

 - Fever